xmos/lib_awe/doc/user_guide/index.rst

 The packet protocol is described in the `DSP Concepts documentation <https://w.dspconcepts.com/hubfs/Docs-AWECoreOS/AWECoreOS_UserGuide/a00075.html#message-structure>`_ and is directly reflected in the data tokens sent over the channels ``c_tuning_from_host`` and  ``c_tuning_to_host``.
 In addition, some control tokens are sent over the channels to initiate a transaction, synchronise and close the switch path following the communication.
 The source code for these can be found in ``awe_tuning.c`` in ``lib_awe``.

 However the finer details of these protocols is normally not required to be understood for most applications.
-The reason for this that ``lib_awe`` provides an application API layer above the low level channel protocol which takes the form of a function API.
+The reason for this is that ``lib_awe`` provides an application API layer above the low level channel protocol which takes the form of a function API.
 This `client side` API provides all typically required tuning functions including:

     - Loading AWB files (from memory or flash file system)
     - Getting and setting of control parameters